 - How is public transportation in and around The Hague organized?

 - Public transportation in and around The Hague is superb.
-Some of the larger international schools outside of The Hague are located close to high-frequency public transportation connections to the center of The Hague, where many expats work.
+Some of the larger international schools outside of The Hague are close to high-frequency public transportation connections to the center of The Hague, where many expats work.
 The British School in the Netherlands is an excellent example, with locations in Voorschoten (close to a train station) and Leidschenveen (close to a metro station).

 - This opens the possibility for you to live outside of The Hague: